braillerap/DesktopBrailleRAP/README.md

 we just start a wiki about DesktopBrailleRAP [here](https://github.com/braillerap/DesktopBrailleRAP/wiki)

 # Releases
-We provide pre-built binaries for Windows, Debian 12, Ubuntu 24.04 and Raspberry PI OS.
+We provide pre-built binaries for Windows, Debian 12,  Debian 13, Ubuntu 24.04 and Raspberry PI OS.
 See [releases](https://github.com/BrailleRAP/DesktopBrailleRAP/releases) for more information.

 DesktopBrailleRAP depends on glibc version.
 Unfortunately recent Debian and Ubuntu distribution are not using exactly the same.
 If your are using Debian 12 or a derivate distribution, use desktopbraillerap-debian.
+If your are using Debian 13 or a derivate distribution, use desktopbraillerap-debian13.
 If you are using Ubuntu 24.04 or a derivate distribution, use desktopbraillerap-ubuntu

 To use the BrailleRAP embosser from Linux, the user need permission to use the serial port.
 This generaly mean that your user need to be in the **dialout** group.